yasmeen45/communigo/README.md

 One major refactoring that can be done to improve my application is splitting up my ui.Application class into multiple classes.

-This needs to be done because the Application class is currently hundreds of lines long and handles many different tasks, so it has very low cohesion.
+This needs to be done because the Application class is currently hundreds of lines long and handles all tasks related to the console-based UI, so it has very low cohesion.

 This can be done by:
 - Creating a Printer class to handle all printing to screen
+- Creating an InputHandler class to handle all user input
-- Creating a Filer class to contain all methods related to user's activity filtering options
+- Creating a Filter class to contain all methods related to user's activity filtering options
--
+- Creating a ActivityAction class to contain all methods related to a user's actions performed on activities (ex. post activity, register, cancel registration, etc.).
+This class can be further split up into multiple smaller classes for improved cohesion.